- Myrtle Beach Real Estate Information

 “Best Beach”, many of the “Best Golf Courses”, semi-tropical weather and real estate prices so low that even those experienced in the Myrtle Beach real estate market have to take a second look to review the price as we search the Myrtle Beach MLS.
 Even if you do not like going to the beach or playing golf the weather and real estate prices should win you over.

-Obtaining A Mortgage To Purchase Real Estate Shortly After Your Retirement Party Could Be A Problem
+Obtaining A Mortgage To Purchase Real Estate Shortly After You Retire Could Be A Problem